openstates/documentation/docs/contributing/scrapers.md

 including a list of sessions.

 Other files contain the scrapers, typically named `bills`, `votes`, etc.

+At the root, you'll also find a directory called `scrapers_next`.
+This directory also has python modules for each state.

+Inside a state, you'll find `people` and potentially `committee` scrapers written using [spatula](https://jamesturk.github.io/spatula/).
+The plan is to port all scrapers to this framework and have `scrapers_next` replace the `scraper` directory.

 ## Running Your First Scraper